gecad-group/peak-mas/docs/how-to.md

 # How-to Guides

-This section will give you some guidance regarding PEAK's functionalities.
+This section you will going through PEAK's functionalities.
+Every example given here is available in PEAK's repository.

 ## Run and configure a MAS
 You have two options to run agents with PEAK.
 You can run the same way as the SPADE framework or using the command line interface (CLI).